2018 Kids' Choice Awards Winners: The Complete List

 Guardians of the Galaxy Vol. 2

-Jumanji: Welcome to the Jungle
+WINNER: Jumanji: Welcome to the Jungle

 Pitch Perfect 3